AudreyKj/Five-Forty/README.md

 synthetic velvet is a creative project which explores the concept of time.
 Each issue takes the form of a website and is themed around one specific hour.

-Since launching, synthetic velvet has been exhibited as a part of digital culture program Vorspiel organized by festivals CTM and Transmediale in Berlin as well as in design exhibition [VABF](http://vancouverartbookfair.com/19/about/) in Vancouver.
+Since launching, synthetic velvet has been exhibited internationally in art and design exhibitions (Vorspiel organized by CTM/Transmediale in Berlin, design exhibition [VABF](http://vancouverartbookfair.com/19/about/) in Vancouver)

-Check out the project's second issue: [3:10 PM ](https://www.syntheticvelvet-threeten.com/)<br />
+Check out the project's second issue: [3:10 PM ](https://www.syntheticvelvet-threeten.com/)

 ## Features

 This website features creative works created by contributors from diverse disciplines (photography, video, digital design, writing).
 All the works are inspired by the time 5:40 am. <br /><br />
-The website features a creative, interactive design for a unique user experience.

 ## Credits